MisterChief95/sd-forge-extra-samplers/README.md

 > Support for older versions of has been dropped since they are no longer maintained.
 > Please ensure you are using the latest version of Forge Neo WebUI.

+> [!NOTE]
+> Several sampler bug fixes have landed recently.
+Generations from before this update may not be reproducible with the same seed.

 ## Features

 - Additional samplers integrated into the Forge WebUI.